-A MicroEJ Application is a Java project that can be configured (in the Run configurations ... properties):
+An Application is a Java project that can be configured (in the Run configurations ... properties):

 - 1. to either run on:

-- a simulator (computer desktop),
+- the Simulator (computer desktop),

 - a device (actual embedded hardware).

 - 2. to setup:

 - memory (example: Java heap, Java stack),

-- · foundation libraries, - etc.
+- · Foundation Libraries, - · etc.

-To run on a device, the application is compiled and optimized for a specific MicroEJ Platform.
-It generates a microejapp.o (native object code) linked with the cplatform>-bsp project.
+To run on a device, the application is compiled and optimized for a specific Platform.
+It generates a microejapp.o (native object code) linked with the <platform>-bsp project.

-To import an existing MicroEJ Application as a zipped project in the SDK:
+To import an existing Application as a zipped project in the SDK:

-- Go to File > Import... > General > Existing Projects into Workspace > Select archive file > Browse... . - Select the zip of the project (e.g. x.zip). - And select Finish import.
+- Go to File > Import... > General > Existing Projects into Workspace > Select archive file > Browse... .

+- Select the zip file of the project.

+- And select Finish import.

-See Create a MicroEJ Standalone Application for more information on how to create, configure, and develop a MicroEJ Application.
+See Create a MicroEJ Standalone Application for more information on how to create, configure, and develop a Standalone Application.